-By timothy from Slashdot's this-way-to-the-egress department
+By timothy from Slashdot's we-meant-un-un-un-unlimited department

 .Read Replies (0)

 writes While the network neutrality debate has focused primarily on whether ISPs should be able to charge companies like Netflix for faster access to consumers, cable companies are now arguing that it's really Netflix who holds the market power to charge them.
 This argument popped up in comments submitted to the FCC by Time Warner Cable and industry groups that represent cable companies.
 (National Journal writer Brendan Sasso pointed this out.)
 The National Cable & Telecommunications Association (NCTA), which represents many companies including Comcast, Time Warner Cable, Cablevision, Cox, and Charter wrote to the FCC: